fuseraft/kiwi/docs/builtins.md

 # Builtins

-In Astral, builtins are accessed using dot-notation and can be used to query or manipulate values and types.
+In Kiwi, builtins are accessed using dot-notation and can be used to query or manipulate values and types.

 # Table of Contents
 - [**`String` Builtins**](#string-builtins)